security-notes/infobyte-faraday-wiki/Using-custom-fields-from-the-API.md

 We can get the vulnerability id by getting the key "_id" from the JSON response.
 In this case, the vulnerability id is _386_.

-**Important:** If you didn't create the Custom Field by running python manage.py add-custom-field to add the custom field (see step 2), it will not be seen in the vulnerability.
+**Important:** If you didn't create the Custom Field (see step 2), it will not be seen in the vulnerability.
 Remember to create the custom field first.

 #### Getting the vulnerability by its ID using the API